-In compliance with the U.S. Department of Higher Education and the Jeanne Clery Act, Security Notices are issued to provide timely warning information concerning a potentially dangerous situation on or near Vanderbilt University.
-This information is provided to empower our students and employees with the information necessary to make decisions or take appropriate actions concerning their own personal safety.
+In compliance with the U.S. Department of Higher Education and the Jeanne Clery Act, Security Notices are issued Academic Year 23/24 Published 8/15/23 to provide timely warning information concerning a potentially dangerous situation on or near Vanderbilt University.
+This information is provided to empower our students and employees with the information available to make decisions or take appropriate actions concerning their own personal safety.
 Security Notices are distributed throughout Vanderbilt to make community members aware of significant crimes that occur at the university.
-They are distributed through Vanderbilt email lists and through the department's webpage, police.vanderbilt.edu/pdfs/annual-security-report.pdf.
+They are distributed through Vanderbilt email and the department's webpage, police.vanderbilt.edu/crimeinfo/securitynotices.php.